marcelloaborges/Soccer-PPO/README.md

 ## The problem:
-- The task envolves a soccer game with 2 teams, each one having 2 players: 1 striker and one 1 keeper.
+- The task involves a soccer game with 2 teams, each one having 2 players: 1 striker and one 1 keeper.
-- There is no goal defined for default, so I decided to train againt a random team until my agents archive a score of 95 win into 100 games.
+- There is no goal defined for default, so I decided to train against a random team until my agents archive a score of 95 wins into 100 games.
 - The goalies have 4 actions.
 - The strikers have 6 actions.

 ## The solution:
-- The biggest problem in this scenario is to control the exploration vs. explotation rate.
-I tried approaches such as Double DQN with an exponential exploration rating decay as well as the DDPG aproach with prioritized replay experience for diversification of the experiences on learning, but I couldn't find the rigth configuration for the hyperparameters that could make the agents converge.
+- The biggest problem in this scenario is to control the exploration vs. exploitation rate.
+I tried approaches such as Double DQN with an exponential exploration rating decay as well as the DDPG approach with prioritized replay experience for diversification of the experiences on learning, but I couldn't find the right configuration for the hyperparameters that could make the agents converge.
 - So I changed the approach for a PPO strategy since this kind of method is easier to configure and controls the exploration very well by itself using probabilistic decisions.
-After a lot of different implementations I've reached the current solution.
+After a lot of different implementations, I've reached the current solution.
 - There are still some items to improve such as convergence time and multi teams training, but I'm satisfied with the current results.
-On my last test I could archive the goal (95 wins in 100 games) with a little more than 5000 episodes and I consider that a great result if I look back to all the tries I made before.
+On my last test, I could archive the goal (95 wins in 100 games) with a little more than 5000 episodes and I consider that a great result if I look back to all the tries I made before.
 - It was really good for my learning as I had not used PPO approaches at this level before trying this environment and for sure the knowledge acquired here will be very relevant for my next projects.